“Enabling teams and individuals to specify, design and deliver software for a complex world.”

 Design Simplicity

-In a responsibility-based model, objects play specific roles and occupy well-known positions in the application architecture.
+In a responsibility-based object model, objects play specific roles and occupy well-known positions in the system's architecture.
 It is a smoothly-running community of objects.
 Each object is accountable for a specific portion of the work.
 Objects collaborate in clearly-defined ways, contracting with each other to fulfill the larger goals of the application.
-By creating such a “community of objects,” assigning specific responsibilities to each, you build a collaborative model of your application.
+By creating such a "community" of objects, assigning specific responsibilities to each, you build a collaborative model of your software.
+When employing object technology you assign responsibilities to objects working together to fulfill the larger responsibilities of your system.
+And you use responsibilities to define the interfaces of classes and their test plans during coding.
+Programmers can reason about and discuss a module, function or object's responsibilities while they cope with myriad coding details.
+When details are hidden in “helper” code they can be changed and extended swiftly without affecting the implementation of major responsibilities.

 Objects are more than simple bundles of logic and data ... they are service-providers, information-holders, structurers, coordinators, controllers, and interfacers to the outside world.
 Each must know and do its part!
-Thinking in terms of these object role stereotypes enables you to build powerful, flexible applications.
-Developing consistent control styles for similar parts of your application reduces maintenance costs.
-Incorporating flexibility into your design at specific “flex points” allows for planned extensions.
+Thinking in terms of these object role stereotypes enables you to build powerful, flexible software.
+Developing consistent control styles for similar parts of your software reduces maintenance costs.
+Incorporating flexibility into your design at specific 'flex points' allows for planned extensions.

 “Understanding responsibilities is key to good object-oriented design”—Martin Fowler